Tools for Online Courses

 Participating in courses via Microsoft Teams

-Prior to the start of a synchronous online class, your course instructors will send you an email with the link to the appropriate web conference (class).
+Prior to the start of a synchronous online class, your course instructors will send you an email with the link to the appropriate web conference (class) or will post the link directly in the Canvas course.
 Please be sure to configure your WU student account for Microsoft Teams at least 24 hours before the first class if the course is held on Teams.
 Ideally, you should complete the configuration earlier than that so that you have enough time to familiarize yourself with Teams.

 Zoom